tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     5. decrypts this gadget (`xor` with `IsThisTheFlag?`), finally
     6. forwards the control flow to the entry point of the gadget.

   **Remark:** *one should distinguish a gadget entry point from an original return address.
 A gadget is an interval address which is encrypted/decrypted as a whole, its entry points are addresses for which there are some control flow coming from another gadget.
-An original [return address](https://en.wikipedia.org/wiki/Return-oriented_programming) is naturally an entry point, but there are also entry points which are not a return address, a gadget may have several entry points, as we will show later.*
+An original return address is naturally an entry point, but there are also entry points which are not an original return address.
+As we will present later, a gadget may have several entry points, an original return address is the first address of a gadget - it is called the natural entry point of the gadget.*

   **Decrypting all code gadgets:** we can decrypt all gadgets now, that leads to statically decrypting all encrypted content of the binary.
 Indeed, given an original return address, we can compute the corresponding gadget, then decrypt the gadget by `xor`ing with `IsThisTheFlag?`.
 Moreover, all possible return addresses can be extracted by traversing the return address table: for each entry, extract its `return address` field.
 The list of all return addresses is: